 Through the alignment of programming and resources, the GTI partners serve as a hub of global exchange with three core areas of focus: connecting practitioners with resources, knowledge, and partnerships to strengthen their work; promoting cultural collaboration as essential for international peace and mutual understanding; and innovating new strategies to maximize the global theatre field’s opportunities and impact.
 GTI also serves as the collaborative leadership of the U.S. Center of the International Theatre Institute (ITI/U.S.).

 The programs of GTI consist of all current international programming conducted by TCG and the Lab, as well as a range of new activities that will be collaboratively created.
-The first will be an International Pre-Conference with performances at the 2016 TCG National Conference in Washington DC.
-Held on Wednesday, June 22 at the Davis Performing Arts Center at Georgetown University, the Pre-Conference will launch a stream of programs around global citizenship and exchange throughout the conference, curated by GTI.
-In their joint stewardship of ITI/U.S., both organizations will share administration of and representation on the ITI Worldwide Executive Board.
-A Global Theater Initiative website with more information and resources will be launching in 2016.
+The first was an International Pre-Conference with performances at the 2016 TCG National Conference in Washington DC.
+Held on Wednesday, June 22, 2016 at the Davis Performing Arts Center at Georgetown University, the Pre-Conference launched a stream of programs around global citizenship and exchange throughout the conference, curated by GTI.
+In their joint stewardship of ITI/U.S., both organizations share administration of and representation on the ITI Worldwide Executive Board.

-The Global Theater Initiative was originally conceived and is coordinated by: Teresa Eyring, executive director, TCG; Derek Goldman, co-founding director, the Lab; Kevin Bitterman, director of institutional advancement and partnerships, TCG; Emilya Cachapero, director of artistic & international programs, TCG; Kevin E. Moore, former managing director, TCG; and Jojo Ruf, managing director, the Lab.
-For more information about GTI, contact Kevin Bitterman and Jojo Ruf.
+The Global Theater Initiative was originally conceived and is coordinated by: Teresa Eyring, executive director, TCG; Derek Goldman, co-founding director, the Lab; Kevin Bitterman, director of institutional advancement and partnerships, TCG; Emilya Cachapero, director of artistic & international programs, TCG.
+For more information about GTI, contact Emilya Cachapero.